unclekaldoteth/cheqq/README.md

 # Cheqq — Payroll & DeFi.
 Unified on Base.

-Cheqq is a Next.js web application for borderless payroll, invoicing, and DeFi treasury management built on Base.
+Cheqq is a BASE Blockchain web application for borderless payroll, invoicing, and DeFi treasury management built using Next.js.

 ## Features